PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 Each explicit artifact has its own verifier:

-- authored circuit: symbol, port, linearity, and region well-formedness;
+- authored program: symbol, port, linearity, and region well-formedness;
-- elaborated circuit: all parameters concrete, output types instantiated, and hierarchy valid;
+- elaborated program: all parameters concrete, output types instantiated, and hierarchy valid;
 - resolved program: one supported implementation per call and all service/ capability requirements bound;